SandyRodger/capstone_prep/fullStack_open_course.md

 #### The Visual Studio Code REST client
 - an alternative to Postman, so I'll skip.
 - ok later I installed it.
+(It's an extension in VSCode).
 - create `create_notes.rest`:
 ```
 POST http"//localhost:3001/api/notes